sharpchen/Eva-Theme.nvim/CONTRIBUTING.md

 - All highlight groups are *normal* by default in bold variants, to make it bold, include it in `lua/Eva-Theme/shouldbe_bold.lua`
 - All highlight groups are *italic* by default in italic variants, to make it non-italic, include it in `lua/Eva-Theme/shouldnotbe_italic.lua`
+- Which should be certain font style?
+See: [font-style-rules](https://github.com/fisheva/Eva-Theme/blob/master/documents/font-style-rules.md)